tnewham23/fish_is_god/README.md

 **Good luck!**

 # Case Brief
-*Note, this information will also be available on our Information Hub, located [here](https://www.notion.so/Algothon-2021-Information-Hub-3b65973a4a694d07952ff55706a6b1aa).*
+*Find this case brief as well as more information about our Algothon on our Information Hub, located [here](https://www.notion.so/Algothon-2021-Information-Hub-3b65973a4a694d07952ff55706a6b1aa).*

 ## Task